 The team comprised of 8 people with designers, developers, producers, and artists.
-We were mentored by the Apples and Oranges studio, Tim Kashani and Zach Anderson, and by our professor, Josh Tanenbaum.
-We later collaborated with script writers and voice artists.
-My role was as a concept designer and developer.
+We were mentored by the Apples and Oranges studio, Tim Kashani and Zach Anderson, and by our professor, Dr. Tess Tanenbaum.
+We collaborated with script writers and voice artists.
+We then ran a study on the system.
+My role was as a concept designer, developer, and lead researcher.

 We started by analyzing products that presented theater in VR and understood the limitations.
 After receiving the play's script, we had multiple brainstorming sessions.
 We evaluated our ideas with the help of our mentors and iterated through brainstorming and evaluation sessions until we reached our final product.

 After studying current solutions such as cirque de soleil and the circle of life, we found that within this niche area, most solutions target a 360 view of the play.
 On further discussions, we felt that these solutions did not capture the core essence of theater - connecting the audience emotionally with the actors and the story.
 Hence, we decided to create a solutions that could individually engage one person in VR at an empathetic level with the narrative.

 The first challenge that we encountered was stepping into a filed that had not been well explored.
 We also thought that VR may subvert the lively vibe of the troupe and venue.
 This led us to think how we could engage the VR player and enable them to become a part of the play, giving them an interactive theatrical experience.
 We then studied the different levels of interaction that the audience and the viewers could achieve.

 We first explored how the audience could view the play from different character perspectives, giving them the ability to warp in and out of any actor's frame of view.
 We realized that this concept did not encourage and empathetic connection between the audience and the actor.
 We then moved on to other different storyboards